Seamless fading page loading transitions via the Browser History API.

 = How do I get started?

 Once you have activated the plugin, any internal links on your site will automatically be loaded via page transitions.
-See the next question for what links are affected.
+Visit the plugin settings page to modify the default plugin behaviour.

 Which links are affected?